gerardojbaez/sale-statements/README.md

 Items, addresses, and taxes are associated with the supertype (i.e., `sale_statements` table).
 Invoices payments are associated with the subtype `sale_statement_invoice`.

-## A note on normalization/denormalization of totals

-You will notice that there is no denormalization for the sale statement calculation and totals.
-That's because it's better to calculate on-the-fly.
-The `Gerardojbaez\SaleStatements\Models\SaleStatement` and `Gerardojbaez\SaleStatements\Models\SaleStatementInvoice` models have Eloquent's global scopes that automatically computes the totals, so you don't have to do it yourself.

-If performance is an issue for you, you may consider caching the sale statements.
-You may also apply the denormalization yourself as needed.

 ## A note on money values

 All amounts are represented in the smallest unit (e.g., cents), so USD 5.00 is written as `500`.
 For this reason, all database columns that store monetary values are using the INT data type.